SEND Information Report

 Who is the link Governor for SEND?

-Sue Westmacott is the Vice-Chair of Governors and is also link Governor for SEND.
-Regular meetings are held between the SEND team and Mrs Westmacott.
+Stella Ackland is the link Governor for SEND.
+Regular meetings are held between the SEND team and Mrs Ackland.

 The full HiAS SEND policy can be viewed on the policies page of our website.

 Warwickshire LA SEND Information, Advice and Support Service (SENDIAS)

 Warwickshire SEND Information, Advice and Support Service supports parents and carers of all Warwickshire children with special educational needs and disability (SEND), whether they are of pre-school age, or in a mainstream or special school.